For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Your Student Loan is probably the biggest amount of money you've borrowed in your life so far.
 But do you fully understand the Student Loan repayment terms?

-Worryingly, 45% of students in our latest National Student Money Survey said they don't fully understand their Student Loan agreement.
+According to our latest National Student Money Survey, 40% said they don't fully understand their Student Loan agreement.

-With tuition fees over £9,000 and interest added all the time, your Student Loan debt is bigger than ever.
-As such, it's easy to ignore the details when it comes to repaying it all.
-But, the reality is that Student Loans aren't as complicated (or as scary) as you might think.
+With tuition fees over £9,500 and interest added all the time, your Student Loan debt can feel so big that it's easy to ignore the details when it comes to repaying.
+But the reality is that Student Loans aren't quite as complicated (or as scary) as you might think.

-We've scoured the small print and broken it down into manageable chunks, meaning you can get to grips with Student Loan repayments and then get on with your life.
+We've scoured the small print and broken it down into manageable chunks, explaining the interest rates, repayment thresholds and if you'll ever repay.
+So, you can get to grips with Student Loan repayments and then get on with your life.

-Which type of Student Loan you have depends on when you went to uni and which country gave you the loan (usually wherever you were living before you started studying – contact Student Finance if you're not sure).
+The type of Student Loan you have depends on when you went to uni and which country gave you the loan (usually wherever you were living before you started studying – contact Student Finance if you're unsure).

 We'll be referring to the different loans a lot.
-Before we dive into the details, here's how to find out whether you have a Plan 1, Plan 2, Plan 4 or Plan 5 loan.
+So before we dive into the details, here's how to find out whether you have a Plan 1, Plan 2, Plan 4 or Plan 5 loan.

 Student Loan plans

-Wondering why there's a Plan 1, Plan 2, Plan 4 and Plan 5, but no Plan 3?
+Wondering why there's no Plan 3?
 There's a very good explanation for that.

 Although it's not usually labelled as such, the repayment plan for Postgraduate Loans in England and Wales is actually Plan 3.